Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Utc = toroidal field energy density at R = Rc, Z = 0

-= energy density function inside the spheromak wall
+= toroidal magnetic energy density function inside the spheromak wall

-= poloidal magnetic field plus radial electric field energy density function outside the spheromak wall
+= poloidal magnetic field energy density at the origin on the spheromak axis.

 SPHEROMAK FILAMENT PARAMETERS